 This has led us to do some digging, just how much fuel are we using and how much does it affect our miles per gallon (mpg) score?
-And is it actually more cost effective to just simply open the window?
+And is it actually more cost-effective to just simply open the window?
 The big questions answered at the All Car Leasing blog!

-It's the vehicle's engine that drives the pump that produces the conditioned air, the engine needs to do this at the same time as provide power to wheels and to the electronics and so on, if the engine is large and powerful it can do it with ease and not use much more fuel to complete the task but a smaller engine such as a 1.0i does't have power to spare so it will drink more fuel to get the job done.
+It's the vehicle's engine that drives the pump that produces the conditioned air, the engine needs to do this at the same time as providing power to wheels and to the electronics and so on, if the engine is large and powerful it can do it with ease and not use much more fuel to complete the task but a smaller engine such as a 1.0i doesn't have power to spare so it will drink more fuel to get the job done.

 How much air you want to be pumped out and what temperature that air is set is all play a part in how hard your air conditioning system is working the engine.
 If you've got climate control this can be even greater.